 The new proposal and individual flats reflect the demand within the market of Ruislip town centre.
-The design has been carefully considered to adapt to the character of the area in respect of the scale of the adjoining buildings and in order to provide the best quality space to the future residents of the building.
+The design has been carefully considered to adapt to the character of the area in respect of the scale of the adjoining buildings and in order to provide the best quality space for its future residents.